 02.02 Fire Protection SDP Phase 2 Overview

 Phase 2 of the Fire Protection SDP is a quantitative assessment of the change in core damage frequency (DCDF) due to a finding.
 Phase 2 involves the seven analysis steps illustrated in Figure F.2.
 The first three steps are intended to be performed in sequence.
 The remaining four steps can be (partially) completed in any order, and the analyst is encouraged to choose the step which will reduce the bounding DCDF as much as possible first, then second, etc., to minimize effort.
-Each step represents the introduction of new detail and/or the refinement of previous analysis results.
+Each step represents the introduction of new details and/or the refinement of previous analysis results.

 The Phase 2 analysis includes six distinct screening checks.
 Each time new or refined analysis results are developed, a screening check is made to determine if a sufficient basis has been developed to justify assignment of a preliminary significance of Green.
 If at any time the quantitative screening criteria are met, the analysis is considered complete, and any remaining steps need not be performed.